-Hedge trimmers are a must-have tool for most gardeners out there, and this content is all about choosing the best corded hedge trimmers for your need.
+Hedge trimmers are a must-have tool for most gardeners out there, and this content is all about choosing the best corded hedge trimmers for your needs.

-Now, why corded?
-Because they’re lightweight, easy to operate and gets the most trimming job done, and they’re more affordable than other types of hedge trimmers as well.
+Now, why corded instead of cordless?
+Because they’re lightweight, easy to operate and get the most trimming job done, and they’re more affordable than other types of hedge trimmers as well.

 But there are a lot of offering out there.
-How do you determine which is the best corded hedge trimmer for your specific needs?
+How do you determine which is your preferable corded hedge trimmer for your specific needs?

 Let’s find out!